Linutronix/TSN-Testbench/Documentation/configuration.rst

 - UdpLow
 - GenericL2

-Note: Not all traffic class have all options available.
-For instance, only real time traffic classes such as TSN or RT make use of XDP sockets.
+..
+Note:: Not all traffic class have all options available.
+For instance, only real time traffic classes such as TSN or
+          RT make use of XDP sockets.
 When the XDP option is enabled the traffic classes utilize ``AF_XDP`` instead of ``AF_PACKET`` sockets for Ethernet communication.

-Note: The ``GenericL2`` traffic class is not PROFINET specific, but rather used to simulate general purpose Ethernet (Layer 2) based protocols such as OPC/UA PubSub.
+..
+Note:: The ``GenericL2`` traffic class is not PROFINET specific, but rather used to simulate general purpose Ethernet
+          (Layer 2) based protocols such as OPC/UA PubSub.
 In addition, to the other traffic classes the EtherType is configurable.

-Note: The ``XdpBusyPollMode`` option does not work on PREEMPT_RT enabled Linux kernels by default.
-The kernel has to be modified to support this feature.
+..
+Note:: The ``XdpBusyPollMode`` option does not work on PREEMPT_RT enabled Linux kernels by default.
+The kernel has to
+          be modified to support this feature.

-Note: The security settings are only valid for the PROFINET real time traffic classes.
+..
+Note:: The security settings are only valid for the PROFINET real time traffic classes.

 Sample configuration files are provided for Intel EHL and Intel i225: